 If love and relationships seem overly complicated, here’s a new starting point…

-It’s February 6, and you know what that means: T-minus 8 days until Valentine’s Day.
+It’s nearly February 14th, and you know what that means… Valentine’s Day.

 Single people hate it.
 Loving couples celebrate it.
 The relationally progressive ignore it.
 And everyone else just deals with it.

 Romantic love is complicated — much more complicated than a random day in February makes it out to be.
 Working through timing, fears, hopes, and expectations makes finding a partner feel like either dumb luck or utterly impossible.

 But love isn’t just complicated.
 It’s also one of the most central parts of our lives.
 Maslow places it as one of our most basic needs — right after safety.
 Author and psychotherapist, Esther Perel claims the quality of our relationships determine the quality of our lives.
 And, in the words of the Beatles, “All you need is love…love is all you need.”

 At Experience Institute, we’ve spent the past six years helping educators, college students, and executives learn by doing.
 We believe that anything can be solved or improved if you ask questions and find ways to place yourself in the middle of the challenge to experience it fully.

 So for this month, we’ve put our energy towards helping you do just that with one of the most complex areas of life: Love and Relationships.

 We spent the first part of 2018 digging through our favorite articles, podcasts, and books in order to create something we call the Love Map.
 At the core, the map is 10 questions to help you either find or deepen love.